datacamp/community-courses-education-data-analysis-primer-r-dplyr-and-plotly/chapter1.md

 You've likely encountered a bar chart before.
 With plotly you can now turn your basic bar charts into interactive masterpieces!

 You will work again with the `diamonds` dataset.
+The goal is to create a bar chart that buckets our diamonds based on quality of the `cut`.
+Next, for each cut, we want to see how many diamonds there are of each `clarity`.

+Exciting!

+cut. quality of the cut (Fair, Good, Very Good, Premium, Ideal) colour. diamond colour, from J (worst) to D (best) clarity. a measurement of how clear the diamond is

+Mapping a Color Variable

 In the following instructions, you'll start by creating a plotly object from the diamonds dataset.